saadkhi/saadkhi/README.md

 ## About Myself:

-- AI Engineer at @avennex solution, based in Havilex, Canada.
+- AI Engineer at @avennex, based in Havilex, Canada.
 - I am currently learning **OpenCV and backend development** in python.
 - All of my projects are available at [Github Projects](https://github.com/saadkhi?tab=repositories).
 - Ask me about **PYTHON, POWER BI, OPENCV, C++, SCALA, TAILWIND,**.